By Sorsa Editorial

 Quote tweetsRepost with added commentaryFull tweet objects: text, author, metrics

-RetweetsPure amplification, no textUser profiles only (no tweet content, since retweets are just a redistribution)
+RetweetsPure amplification, no textUser profiles only (no tweet content)

 Views / impressionsHow many times the tweet was renderedCount only, on the original tweet